Internet-Draft Enhanced VPN Framework June 2024

 3.2.1.
 Requirements on Traffic Isolation

-Traffic isolation is a generic term that can be used to describe the requirements on separating the services of different customers or different service types in the network.
-In the context of network slicing, traffic isolation is defined as an SLE of the network slice service (Section 8.1 of [I-D.ietf-teas-ietf-network-slices]), which is one element of the SLA.
+Traffic isolation is a generic term that can be used to describe the requirements for separating the services of different customers or different service types in the network.
+In the context of network slicing, traffic isolation is defined as an SLE of the network slice service (Section 8.1 of [RFC9543]), which is one element of the SLA.
 A customer may care about disruption caused by other services, contamination by other traffic, or delivery of their traffic to the wrong destinations.

 A customer may want to specify (and thus pay for) the traffic isolation provided by the service provider.
 Some customers (banking, for example) may have strict requirements on how their flows are handled when delivered over a shared network.
 Some professional services are used to relying on specific certifications and audits to ensure the compliancy of a network with traffic isolation requirements, and specifically to prevent data leaks.